 Finally in September of 1983, the Billy Graham crusade came to Sacramento and was held at Cal Expo.
-Sitting there on the race track in a metal folding chair, surrounded by thousands, when the invitation came, I felt like I was all alone, just Jesus and I, and that if I didn’t accept His invitation then, that it would be easier and easier to reject it in the future and I would never know salvation or a real relationship with my Heavenly Father.
+Sitting there on the race track in a metal folding chair, surrounded by thousands, when the invitation came, I felt like I was all alone, just Jesus and I, and that if I didn’t accept His invitation then, that it would be easier and easier to reject it in the future until I would never know salvation or a real relationship with my Heavenly Father.
 So, I got up, half-blinded by tears, stumbling and knocking over the metal chairs in front of me, and walked forward at the Billy Graham crusade and finally gave my life totally to Jesus.

 Luke 15:20 says: So he got up and went to his father.
 “But while he was still a long way off, his father saw him and was filled with compassion for him; he ran to his son, threw his arms around him and kissed him.